jessebuckmann/sample_preparation_module/projects/Stabilization_by_Mark_and_Stijn/feedback/fromPeers.md

 6. What part of the measurement procedure did you appreciate most?

 *The only thing we did was test the arduino.
-It was nice to see the position of the accelerometer change in real time but we soon realized the accelerometer was not sensitive enough, which was a big dissapointment.*
+It was nice to see the position of the accelerometer change in real time but we soon realized the accelerometer was not sensitive enough, slow movements by hand were not detected.
+We can appreciate the amount of work that went into the bode plots, even though we can't varify them.

 ### Interactions:

 1. Could you relate to the stated goal of the project?

-*Yes, it would indeed have been useful to have vibration control in the modular experiment box.
-Different experiments need to be free of vibrations/noise and the plan was to eliminate these, which was a good plan.*
+*Yes, it would indeed have been useful to have vibration control and isolation in the modular experiment box.
+Sensitive experiments need to be free of vibrational noise.
+To that end, this project seems essential.*

 2. Which instructions did you need from the owners on top of the written files?

-*We needed to know where the rest of the setup was, who they contacted to do their measurements, where they found the code and how they used it.*
+*We needed to know the location of the setup, missing parts and who to contact.
+Given time constraints we decided not to attempt to recreate their original setup.
+Next we needed their help to get usable arduino code.
+Lastly they pointed us to some files we completely missed and presumed missing*

 3. Does the experiment accomplish its stated purpose?

 *No, we agree with their conclusion that the accelerometer does not have the required sensitivity to perform its duty.
-With the the more sensitive accelerometer missing they are unable to balance the setup and block the noise.*
+With the the more sensitive accelerometer unaccessible we can't confirm anything else.
+In its current state this project will not forfill its required role in the modular experiment box.*

 4. What do you recommend to the project owners to improve their complete package?

 *In order to get the experiment working, they could buy a more sensitive accelerometer.
-However, we can imagine this is expensive and takes too long.
-We reccomend applying the acoustic isolation foam to the modular experiment box to try to eliminate as much of the noise as possible, even though we don't know how effective this will be.
+However, we can imagine this is too expensive.
+We recommend applying the best foam/spring configuration to the modular experiment box anyway to try.
+First, to eliminate as much of the noise as possible, even though we don't know how effective this will be.
+Secondly, to give the Cavendish project and Glovebox project the necessary specifications to create a structural interface. (read: we would like to know how to attach our stuff to your dampening system)
 We also reccomend to add more structure to your repository.
-Make some more directories and also add more descriptive files.*
+Make some more directories and use more descriptive names, also for files.
+Adding more links would be usefull aswell.
+For example, a link to the final rapport of your findings in the readme, and naming that file to something like "Data and discussion" or just "Rapport".
+And "TestRuns" to "Data" or "Measurements".
+Names like FirstRapport and Testruns are deceptive, they appear like intermediate results.